choria-io/website/docs/content/concepts/architecture/_index.md

 ## Servers

 A Choria Server is a node that is controllable by a Choria client.
-Each server runs an instance of *choria server* or *mcollectived*.
+Each server runs an instance of *choria server*.

 These servers primarily host **Agents** that make up the APIs that the server expose.
 You might have a *package*, *service* and *puppet* agent but also your own *deploy* agent or any other thing you want.